joshuafgeorge/AtmosClock/README.md

 Implemented Runnable to take program off of main thread and run more smoothly

-Used color class to optimize code and increace readability
+Used color class to greatly optimize code and increace readability

+Stopped unnessary API calls

+Fixed incorrect data from parsing only through first day